-We will provide without charge to each person, including any beneficial owner, to whom this prospectus is delivered, upon written or oral request, a copy of any or all of the foregoing documents incorporated herein by reference (other than exhibits to such documents, unless such exhibits are specifically incorporated by reference in such documents).
-Requests for such documents should be directed to Arbor Realty Trust, Inc., 333 Earle Ovington Boulevard, Uniondale, New York, 11553, Attention: Secretary (telephone no.: (516) 832-8002).
+We will provide without charge to each person, including any beneficial owner, to whom this prospectus is delivered, upon written or oral request, a copy of any or all of the foregoing documents incorporated herein by reference (other than exhibits unless such exhibits are specifically incorporated by reference in such documents).
+Requests for such documents should be directed to Arbor Realty Trust, Inc., 333 Earle Ovington Boulevard, Uniondale, New York, 11553, Attention: Corporate Secretary (telephone: (516) 832-7408).